PN 1179 - Relief from Customs Duty and VAT on gift consignments and consignments of negligible value imported from outside the European Union (EU)

 - The gift is correctly declared (see: 5.
 Procedure at Importation).

-- It has been sent from a private person abroad to another private person within the EU
+- It has been sent from a private individual outside of the EU to a private individual within the EU.

-- The gift is for the personal or family use of a private individual in Ireland.
+- The gift is for the personal or family use of a private individual in the EU.

-- There is no commercial or trade element i.e. the goods have not been paid for.
+- There is no commercial or trade element i.e. the goods have not been paid for by the recipient.

-- The gift is of an occasional nature only, such as a birthday or anniversary.
+- The gift is of an occasional nature only, such as a present for a birthday or anniversary.

 4.3 Gift relief – quantitative restriction on gifts of Tobacco Products, Alcohol Products, Perfume and Toilet Waters